yuantt83/project_examples/CNN_spiral_arm_detection/README.md

 * README<br/>
 * dataset/single\_prediction\_test/: galaxy images used for the training and testing.
-Files too large to upload to here, so only single testing images are included. <br/>
+Files too large be copied here, so only single testing images are included. <br/>

 * data_prep: notebook example for preparing the training and testing datasets.
-Some domain knowledge is used here for feature selection.<br/>
+Some astro domain knowledge is used here for feature selection.<br/>
      * sqlcl.py: SDSS python SQL module <br/>